 After your face has steamed, use your wash cloth to gently wipe away any excess oil sitting on your skin.

 There is no need to apply a moisturizer after completing this process, but you can rub in a tiny bit more of your oil cleansing mixture if your skin is feeling dry.
 And when you wake up the next morning, there is no need to wash your face again!
+Check out more information and tips on exfoliation and cleansing tips.

 Making Your Custom Oil Mixture